Style & Submission Guidelines

 Embedded, or In-text, Links

 Do not embed links to other sites within your article.
 This may encourage the reader to navigate away from our site, in order to read the information to which you have linked.
-The only links you should be placing within the body of your text – if at all – should be links to related articles on the Guardian Express website.
+The only links you should be placing within the body of your text – if at all – should be links to related articles on the Guardian Liberty Voice website.
 Links to Wikipedia articles are not acceptable; whilst Wikipedia is an acceptable source of basic, background information on a specific person or event, it should not be considered a definitive source of accurate information.
-Certainly, the Guardian Express should not be publicizing the fact that Wikipedia has been used in the research of any article.
+Certainly, the Guardian Liberty Voice should not be publicizing the fact that Wikipedia has been used in the research of any article.

-The Guardian Express occupies a unique position in the media world.
+The Guardian Liberty Voice occupies a unique position in the media world.
 Our willingness to publish opinion that spans the entire political spectrum sets us apart from all others: The mainstream, Liberal media refuses to provide a Right-wing viewpoint; The Conservative media (mainly online) does not put forward the Liberal perspective.
 In boldly choosing to publish both, we assume an enormous moral, ethical and professional responsibility; to educate, inform and then allow the reader to choose, analyze and decide where they stand, on a given issue.

 In the interests of preserving this unparalleled position, we do not wish to impose too many restrictions on what we are – and are not – prepared to publish.
 However; we should always keep in mind that each of us has a duty to present our respective argument in an informed, logical and civil fashion.